jiayihu/sinergia/README.md

 > The following examples use [co](https://github.com/tj/co) to consume the generator functions.

-In this example `expensiveTask` runs a long loop for every item, but every 10000 iterations it interrupts waiting `sinergia`. `sinergia` will then continue the execution of `expensiveTask` when more suitable.
+In this example `expensiveTask` runs a long loop for every item, but every 10000 iterations it interrupts and gives the control to `sinergia`. `sinergia` will then resume the execution of `expensiveTask` when more suitable.

+By using `yield` inside your `expensiveTask` you can decide the priority of the execution. *Yielding* often will run the task smoothly chunk by chunk but it will complete in more time.
+On the other hand *yielding* fewer times it will complete the task sooner but it will block more the main thread. *Yielding* zero times is equal to running the task *synchronously*.

 ```javascript
 import co from 'co';